Luminova Framework

 printDebug

-Returns detailed debug information about the query string, including formats for MySQL and PDO placeholders, as well as the exact binding mappings for each column.
+This method prints a detailed debug information about the query, including formats for MySQL and PDO placeholders, as well as the binding mappings for each column.

 dump